mmistakes/minimal-mistakes/_drafts/project-loom.md

 08:34:47.231 [boilWater] INFO in.rcard.virtual.threads.App - VirtualThread[#23,boilWater]/runnable@ForkJoinPool-1-worker-2 | I'm done with the water
 ```

-The output is exactly what we expected.
+The output is what we expected.
 The two virtual threads run concurrently, and the main thread waits for them to terminate.
 We'll explain all the information printed by the log in a while.
 For now, let's focus solely on thread name and execution interleaving.

 Other than the factory method, we can use a new implementation of the `java.util.concurrent.ExecutorService` tailored on virtual threads, called `java.util.concurrent.ThreadPerTaskExecutor`.
-It's name is quite evocative. it creates a new virtual thread for every task submitted to the executor:
+Its name is quite evocative.
+It creates a new virtual thread for every task submitted to the executor:

 ```java
 @SneakyThrows